 Al-Ghanem, a student from Syria, is a staunch supporter of the proposed U.S. cruise missile strikes.
 She believes the United States is "flaking" on its responsibilities by meeting with Russia and the U.N.
 Allowing Assad to go unpunished, she feels, would be a failure to take action in preventing the future slaughter of innocent people.

 Akram Shibly, a junior media studies major and son of Syrian immigrants, agreed with Al-Ghanem.
 He expressed his doubts over the French-backed resolution.

 "I think it's an odd solution to the problem," Shibly said.
 "It raises some important questions about modern-day politics that people need to start asking."

 Shibly was originally against the proposed intervention, saying the United States was acting only on its own interests.
-He said that select “elite” nations shouldn’t be the only nations allowed to own chemical weapons.
+He said all nations should abandon chemical weapons, not only certain nations while others continue to possess them.

 Russia has held on to nearly 76 percent of its chemical weapons stockpile, almost30,000 tons, since the dissolution of the Soviet Union, according to Itar-Tass, a Russian news agency.
 The Pentagon reported the United States currently has a stockpile of more than 3,000 tons of chemical weapons - including illegal mustard gas, napalm and nerve agents - in various facilities around the nation.

 U.S. foreign policy experts expressed doubt Tuesday, to The Jerusalem Post, that Syria could effectively disarm its estimated 1,000-ton stockpile by the end of the week.